aminya/jira-issue-navigate/README.md

 # jira-issue-navigate

-A plugin for Jira that allows going to the next issue using a button.
+A plugin for Jira that allows going to the next/prev issue using buttons.

 ## Usage